Final Fantasy Type-0: Legacy

 Type-0 affected several other works in multiple ways.
 During its development, several staff members and voice actors who had worked on Final Fantasy X reunited.
 Their meeting triggered the development of Final Fantasy X/X-2 HD Remaster.
-In the September 2013 issue of Famitsu Weekly, Square Enix revealed Final Fantasy Agito, an online companion game to Type-0 for iOS and Android mobile devices.
+In September 2013, Square Enix revealed Final Fantasy Agito, an online companion game to Type-0 for iOS and Android mobile devices.
 The game was released in May 2014, and a localization was announced alongside that of Type-0.
 Its servers were closed down in November 2015, with its localization being cancelled as a result.
-A new online game set in the Type-0 universe, Final Fantasy Awakening, released in Asian and English-speaking territories between 2016 and 2018.
+A new online game set in the Type-0 universe, Final Fantasy Awakening, was released in Asian and English-speaking territories between 2016 and 2018.

 While working on Final Fantasy XV, Tabata decided to make a high-definition remaster of Type-0 for eighth-generation consoles.
-Developed by Square Enix and HexaDrive, Final Fantasy Type-0 HD was originally announced at E3 2014, and released worldwide in March 2015.
+Developed by Square Enix and HexaDrive, Final Fantasy Type-0 HD was released worldwide in March 2015.
 After Type-0's release, Tabata stated in an interview that he wished to explore the distant history of Orience after the events of the game.
 Trademarks for Type-1, Type-2 and Type-3 were registered shortly after the Type-0 trademark, but it was suggested that they were simply a protective measure.
 During interviews given in 2014, Tabata commented that he wished to work on Type-1 after completing XV, and later explained the conceptual Type series as a means of publishing Final Fantasy games too experimental for the main series.
 He hoped to continue with the Type series if Type-0 HD was commercially successful.